 Rockingham in Windham County, Vermont — The American Northeast (New England)

 Location.
-43° 11.341′ N, 72° 29.093′ W. Marker is in Rockingham, Vermont, in Windham County.
-Marker is on Rockingham Road (Vermont Route 103) west of Meetinghouse Road, on the left when traveling west.
+43° 8.028′ N, 72° 26.628′ W. Marker is in Rockingham, Vermont, in Windham County.
+Marker is at the intersection of Westminster Street and The Square, on the right when traveling north on Westminster Street.
 Touch for map.
 Marker is in this post office area: Bellows Falls VT 05101, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on April 6, 2018.
-It was originally submitted on February 27, 2014, by Lee Hattabaugh of Capshaw, Alabama.
-This page has been viewed 450 times since then and 20 times this year.
-Last updated on April 1, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-Photos: 1, 2, 3, 4, 5. submitted on February 27, 2014, by Lee Hattabaugh of Capshaw, Alabama.
-6. submitted on February 28, 2014, by Lee Hattabaugh of Capshaw, Alabama. • Andrew Ruppenstein was the editor who published this page.
+This page was last revised on July 6, 2020.
+It was originally submitted on July 2, 2020, by Dennis Gilkenson of Saxtons River, Vermont.
+This page has been viewed 92 times since then and 3 times this year.
+Photos: 1, 2, 3. submitted on July 2, 2020, by Dennis Gilkenson of Saxtons River, Vermont. • Michael Herrick was the editor who published this page.